pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 by Alicent and Otto Hightower, who support King Aegon II.

 The narrative resumes mere days after the season 1 finale.
-King Viserys Targaryen has passed away, and Otto Hightower, the Hand of the King, has successfully maneuvered with the small council to place his grandson, Aegon II, on the Iron Throne.
+King Viserys Targaryen has passed away, and Otto Hightower, the Hand of the King, has successfully schemed with the small council to place his grandson, Aegon II, on the Iron Throne.
 This action directly opposes Viserys' wish for his daughter, Rhaenyra Targaryen, to succeed him.

 Alicent Hightower, once Rhaenyra's close confidante, misinterprets her husband's dying words as a desire for their son,